chrispark5/SWAPI/README.md

     npm install

-4. ### Run the Application
+5. ### Run the Application
-Start the Express server, then navigate back to the React directory and start the React application:
+Inside the server directory start the Express server, then navigate back to the React directory and start the React application:

     npm start